lechnerc77/azd-compatibility-azure-function/README.md

 ## Introduction

 With the update of the Azure Developer CLI to version [0.2.0-beta.2 (2022-09-21)](https://github.com/Azure/azure-dev/releases/tag/azure-dev-cli_0.2.0-beta.2) a change was introduced that affects the structuring of the bicep templates i.e. structuring them via modules (see also pull request [Rearrange Bicep Modules #548](https://github.com/Azure/azure-dev/pull/548)).

-> Remark: The setup presented here is also valid with the CLI version [0.3.0-beta.1](https://github.com/Azure/azure-dev/releases/tag/azure-dev-cli_0.3.0-beta.1).
+> 📝 Remark : The setup presented here is also valid with the CLI version [0.3.0-beta.1](https://github.com/Azure/azure-dev/releases/tag/azure-dev-cli_0.3.0-beta.1).

 ## What has changed